 Since December 2015, the full version of PHP 7 is available.
 The now not so new PHP version will soon also become a requirement for WordPress -WordPress -projects and is already officially recommended today.
-PHP 7 makes your WordPress sites more powerful.
+PHP 7 makes your WordPress websites more powerful.
 We explain which advantages the new PHP 7 brings and what you have to consider if you want to ignite the WordPress turbo.

 The new PHP version entered the alpha phase in 2015, and the final version of the scripting language was released in December.
 The version leap is accompanied by a massive performance boost.
 Simply put, PHP 7 doubles the speed at which WordPress can operate.
 Mind you, not all WordPress components necessarily run smoothly under the new PHP version.
 And this despite the fact that developers have been able to work with the new standard for more than a year.